 Our team members volunteer their time, and lend their hearts, by providing Google Ads setup and optimization support for the $10,000 per month provided by the Google Ad Grants program (up to $50,000 per month spend).

 Caring for the most vulnerable among us is more than a moral imperative—it’s a practical path forward.

 If you're interested in coming together for our collective good, send us a message.
 Whether it's for pro bono work or potential volunteer service, we want to hear from you.
 Start by filling out our form.

 Each holiday season, our employees nominate local charities and organizations.
 It’s one way we can go beyond our everyday responsibilities of helping our clients and give back to our communities, both financially and through longer-term initiatives.
-For nearly five years, we’ve been fortunate (thanks to our success) to provide financial assistance to many outstanding charities.
-In 2017, the following four charities received initial contributions of $10,000 each:
+Since 2012, we’ve been fortunate enough to be in a position to provide financial assistance to many outstanding charities.
+In 2017, the following four charities received initial contributions of $10,000 each.

 Hack the Hood is an award-winning nonprofit that introduces low-income youth to careers in tech by hiring and training them to build websites for actual small businesses in their own communities.
-During 6-week “bootcamps,” young people gain valuable hands-on experience, build a portfolio, and learn about opportunities in the tech industry, as well as build critical technical, leadership, entrepreneurship, and life skills with mentorship from staff and tech professionals working in the field.
+During six-week “boot camps,” young people gain valuable hands-on experience, build a portfolio, and learn about opportunities in the tech industry, as well as build critical technical, leadership, entrepreneurship, and life skills with mentorship from staff and tech professionals working.Visit Site